 Step 2: Measure Your Hip Circumference

 Keeping the tape level all the way around, measure at the widest point of your hips and buttocks.
-This is usually a few inches below your waist measurement point.
-Make sure the tape isn't twisted and sits parallel to the floor at every point around your body.
+This usually sits a few inches below your waist measurement point.
+Make sure the tape isn't twisted and stays parallel to the floor at every point around your body.

 Worked example: Hip circumference = 100 cm.